van-richard/CodingNotes/_sources/notebooks/QuickStart/Navigation.md

 :::
 ::::

-Let's make a new folder/directory so our current working directory isn't so lonely.
-To do this, use the `mkdir` command, short for make directory.
+Let's make a new folder/directory, so our current working directory isn't so lonely.
+To do this, use the :term:`mkdir` command, short for make directory.
 This command takes an argument, i.e. the new folder name!

 The syntax is `mkdir [argument]` or in other words `mkdir [new folder name]`.
-Here, I will use the braket notations (`[]`) to imply this is some sort of input given by you.
+Here, I will use the bracket notations (`[]`) to imply this is some sort of input given by you.
 We can start by making a new folder called `test/`.

 ```bash
 mkdir test